From Walpole to Truss: lessons from the 300-year history of the British prime minister

 If it hadn’t been for the infamous South Sea Bubble in 1720–21 (when the collapse of the South Sea Company stock ruined thousands of investors), the office might still not have emerged.
 George I, who became king in 1714, was heavily implicated in the affair, and he turned to the wily Walpole to steer and stabilise the country.

-Why the role of prime minister survived
+How has the role of prime minister survived for 300 years?

 The survival of the office, our second question, was far from certain.
 A moment of high peril came in 1727, when King George was succeeded by his son George II, who turned to one of Walpole’s rivals, Spencer Compton.
 Only when he proved incapable of commanding parliament did the second George turn back to Walpole, who cleverly exploited his position, not least ingratiating himself with the king’s wife.
 Robert Walpole was nothing if not a seductive manipulator of people and money.